top of page

 While some of those may have validity, the research pins two major catalysts:

-The key point in the injury data is “pitching”.
-The reason is pitching off a mound forces the arm into greater external rotation, which causes more stress to the arm
+The key word in the injury data is “pitching”.
+The reason is pitching is such a catalyst is that fundamentally pitching off a mound is the greatest stress to the arm, as it forces the arm into greater external rotation than otherwise.

 Unfortunately, the money machine that is camps, showcases and club ball doesn’t allow for kids to get an offseason from pitching.

-And sadly, nowadays many pros also never get an offseason.
-Throwing off a mound continues year round, as big name facilities give out throwing programs built around the constraints of the facility itself-so much of the throwing is weighted balls off a mound.
+And sadly, nowadays many pros also never get a true offseason.
+Throwing off a mound continues year round, as big name facilities give out throwing programs built around the constraints of the facility itself-so much of the throwing happens off a mound.

-Unfortunately, until players, parents, and facilities accept the injury data and come up with better solutions than the current club ball year round model, and for pro guys, mound work all offseason, the Tommy John epidemic will only continue to spike
+Unfortunately, until players, parents, and facilities accept the injury data and come up with better solutions than the current “no offseason” model, the Tommy John epidemic will only continue to spike

 -Fenske